Maitake Mushrooms – The Medicinal Benefits

 They have no gills and grow in clusters of brownish caps with flattened off-white tips.
 Their clusters can be as small as 4 inches or as big as 36 inches (10-90 cm) across.
 Each cap stretches around 1 to 3 inches (2.5 to 7.5 cm) in diameter and approx. a quarter of an inch (0.6 cm) in thickness.
 If you attempt to make a cross-section with a knife or sharp tool, their shape will resemble that of cauliflower or broccoli.
 Despite having no gills, they release a white spore print.

 When they are young, they have a pleasant earthy aroma but their natural smell worsens and becomes rotten once they hit full maturity.

 No toxic look-alikes of Maitake have been found so far, however, there are a few edible fungi types that belong in the same family and may be mistaken for Maitake.
-The most common look-alike is the black-staining polypore mushroom (Meripilus sumstinei), which turns black 30 to 40 minutes after being cut.
+The black-staining polypore mushroom (Meripilus sumstinei) is the most common look-alike, which turns black 30 to 40 minutes once cut.
 Maitake have sometimes been confused with Chicken of the Woods mushrooms but this has probably got more to do with Maitake’s name of hen-of-the-woods than with any visual resemblance.

 Health Benefits Of Maitake Mushrooms